 Prior to submission of a proposal, each PI, Co-PI and senior personnel named in the proposal are required to review the Conflict of Interest (COI) and the Research Misconduct Policies, and complete the COI and Responsible Conduct in Research (RCR) training.

 Each PI, Co-PI and senior personnel must certify whether s/he has a significant financial interest related to the proposed activity.
 The activity, which describes their significant financial interest or potential conflict of interest, must be provided in the proposal text or as an attachment to the proposal prior to submission.

 Steps to manage or eliminate conflicts of interest will be incorporated into a Conflict Resolution Plan approved by the Office of the Provost.
 Each Investigator must certify that s/he will adhere to all terms and conditions of a Conflict Resolution Plan prior to the Merrimack’s acceptance of an award.
 The Investigator will be required to periodically reports/update information.

-COI and RCR online training is provided by the Collaborative Institutional Training Initiative (CITI) at https://about.citiprogram.org/en/homepage/.
+COI and RCR online training is provided by the Collaborative Institutional Training Initiative (CITI).
 Instructions on how to access the CITI training and how to register is provided below.

 If you have any questions or concerns about these requirements, please contact Deborah Esparza-St Louis, Director of Sponsored Programs at firstname.lastname@example.org.

 - Merrimack College Financial Interest Disclosure Form